 What’s the Difference Between Shopify and BigCommerce?

-While BigCommerce and Shopify are quite similar in their goals to provide the best conditions, sales tools, and features for online merchants to create and run their own online stores and businesses, the two platforms have their differences as well.
+While BigCommerce and Shopify are quite similar in their goals to provide the best conditions, sales tools, and features for online merchants to create and run their own online stores and businesses, the two platforms also differ.

-Plus, BigCommerce is a more suitable choice for larger web stores with bigger volumes, while Shopify has a goal of promoting sales and boosting the growth of small to medium online stores.
+BigCommerce is a more suitable choice for larger web stores with bigger volumes, while Shopify aims to promote sales and boost the growth of small to medium online stores.

-The differences between BigCommerce and Shopify also include the transaction fees, which the user owes to Shopify for every payment made, excluding the in-house payment gateway, and the fact that BigCommerce will not charge its users transaction fees at all.
+The differences between BigCommerce and Shopify also include the transaction fees the user owes to Shopify for every payment made, excluding the in-house payment gateway, and the fact that BigCommerce will not charge its users transaction fees at all.

-There are other differences and similarities between two of the leading ecommerce platforms, which you can read on to find out more about.
+There are other differences and similarities between two leading ecommerce platforms, which you can read on to learn more about.

 Which Is Easiest to Use?

 The ease of use of an ecommerce website builder and platform is one of the first features which users look for when picking the best one for their needs.
-This is especially true for any user with no coding skills and with limited tech skills who wants to be able to set up and run their own online store without the need to hire expensive professional developers and designers.
+This is especially true for any user with no coding skills and with limited tech skills who want to set up and run their own online store without hiring expensive professional developers and designers.

 In the ease of use round of the BigCommerce vs. Shopify challenge, it is easy to conclude that Shopify is the winner.
 Shopify is designed to be easy to understand and use, even by newbies.

-The website editor has a user-friendly interface, and building an online shop with Shopify comes with useful guidance and assistance by the platform.
-This means that you will be able to build and run your online shop much faster, easier, and frustration-free as compared to other ecommerce solutions, BigCommerce included.
+The website editor has a user-friendly interface, and building an online shop with Shopify comes with useful guidance and assistance from the platform.
+This means that you will be able to build and run your online shop much faster, easier, and frustration-free compared to other ecommerce solutions, including BigCommerce.